lgmxiii/architecture-center/docs/reference-architectures/data/deploy-enterprise-bi-sqldw.md

     azbb -s <subscription_id> -g <resource_group_name> -l <location> -p onprem.parameters.json --deploy
     ```

-4. Verify the deployment in the Azure portal by reviewing the resources in the resource group you specified above.
+4. The deployment may take 20 to 30 minutes to complete, which includes running the [Desired State Configuration](/powershell/dsc/overview) (DSC) to install the tools and restore the database.
+Verify the deployment in the Azure portal by reviewing the resources in the resource group.
 You should see the `sql-vm1` virtual machine and its associated resources.

 ### Deploy the Azure resources

+This step provisions Azure SQL Data Warehouse and Azure Analysis Services, along with a Storage account.
+If you want, you can run this step in parallel with the previous step.

 1. Navigate to the `data\enterprise-bi-sqldw\azure\templates` folder of the repository you downloaded in the prerequisites above.

-2. If the resource group for your Azure resources doesn't exist yet, run the Azure CLI command below to create the resource group, replacing the bracketed parameters specified.
-Note that you can deploy to a different resource group or location than you used for the on-premises server that you deployed previously.
+2. Run the following Azure CLI command to create a resource group, replacing the bracketed parameters specified.
+Note that you can deploy to a different resource group than you used for the on-premises server in the previous step.

     ```bash
     az group create --name <resource_group_name> --location <location>
     ```

-3. Run the Azure CLI command below to deploy the Azure resources, replacing the bracketed parameters specified.
-Note that the `storageAccountName` value must be between 3 and 24 characters long and is limited to numbers and lowercase letters only.
+3. Run the following Azure CLI command to deploy the Azure resources, replacing the bracketed parameters specified.
+The `storageAccountName` parameter must follow the [naming rules](../../best-practices/naming-conventions.md#naming-rules-and-restrictions) for Storage accounts.
+For the `analysisServerAdmin` parameter, use your Azure Active Directory user principal name (UPN).

     ```bash
-    az group deployment create --resource-group <resource_group_name> --template-file azure-resources-deploy.json --parameters "dwServerName"="<dw_server_name>" "dwServerAdmin"="<dw_server_admin_username>" "dwServerPassword"="<dw_server_admin_password>" "storageAccountName"="<storage_account_name>" "analysisServerName"="<analysis_server_name>" "analysisServerAdmin"="exampleusername@contoso.com"
+    az group deployment create --resource-group <resource_group_name> --template-file azure-resources-deploy.json --parameters "dwServerName"="<server_name>" "dwAdminLogin"="<admin_username>" "dwAdminPassword"="<password>" "storageAccountName"="<storage_account_name>" "analysisServerName"="<analysis_server_name>" "analysisServerAdmin"="user@contoso.com"
     ```

-4. Verify the deployment in the Azure portal by reviewing the resources in the resource group you specified above.
-You should see the storage account, Azure SQL Data Warehouse instance, and Analysis Services instance that were created.
+4. Verify the deployment in the Azure portal by reviewing the resources in the resource group.
+You should see a storage account, Azure SQL Data Warehouse instance, and Analysis Services instance.

+5. Use the Azure portal to get the access key for the storage account.
+Select the storage account to open it.
+Under **Settings**, select **Access keys**.
+Copy the primary key value.
+You will use it in the next step.

 ### Export the source data to Azure Blob storage

+In this step, you will run a PowerShell script that uses bcp to export the SQL database to flat files on the VM, and then uses AzCopy to copy those files into Azure Blob Storage.

-1. Use Remote Desktop to connect to the simulated on-premises server you created previously.
+1. Use Remote Desktop to connect to the simulated on-premises VM you created previously.

-2. To copy the source data from the SQL Server database into Azure Blob storage via `bcp` and `azcopy`, run the commands below from a PowerShell prompt on the server, replacing the bracketed parameters specified.
-You can find the storage account key via the "Access keys" setting for the storage account in the Azure portal.
+2. While logged into the VM, run the following commands from a PowerShell window.

     ```powershell
     cd 'C:\SampleDataFiles\reference-architectures\data\enterprise_bi_sqldw\onprem'